#HaveringTogether

 Key dates - current funding round

-Projects need to apply by the funding round deadline so that the council can review the projects and decide which ones they want to support.
+There are two funding rounds a year, roughly in the Spring and in the Autumn.
+Projects need to apply by the funding round deadlines so that the council can review the projects and decide which ones they want to support.

-• Projects hit their target and receive funds reready to deliver their project: Late June
+Projects hit their target and receive funds reready to deliver their project: Early December 2026

-Join us for our next project creator workshop to find out more and learn how you can start a crowdfunding campaign on Spacehive.
-There are two dates:
+Join us for our next online project creator workshop to find out more and learn how you can start a crowdfunding campaign on Spacehive.

 Paint Wellbeing provides a structured, creative, therapeutic programme that brings together a small group of women living with various issues including depression, isolation, anxiety, loss and health concerns.
 Offering an empathic, non-judgemental, safe space with the intention to improve wellbeing.
 What makes Paint Wellbeing unique is that it is neither an art class or art therapy in the conventional sense.
 We use painting as a tool to encourage connection, self-awareness, emotional expression and the promotion of mindfulness.
 Those who attend don't need any particular interest in painting and there are no expectations.
 The purpose is to gain positive change from the freedom of non-judgemental creativity, from building supportive and trusting relationships and developing a new sense of self-awareness and confidence.
 The intention is to incorporate these positive changes into everyday life.
 We recognise the power of community and all that we gain from coming together.